 Bambulogy, a building material that is both sleek and luxurious in style, yet made with sustainable byproducts of bamboo.

 What is it?

 At first glance, one might mistake Bambulogy for an exotic hardwood, but it is really an engineered bamboo product.
 Bambulogy is a material made with strand woven bamboo using cold press technology.
 This creates a product that is harder than most hardwoods.
 It is aesthetically pleasing and is the perfect choice for any developer looking for a sleek, yet environmentally conscious building material.

-First, bamboo that is 3 years or older is collected, then the bark is removed and the bamboo is split into narrow, long strips and then crushed.
+Three years or older bamboos are first collected, then the bark is removed and the bamboo is split into narrow, long strips and then crushed.

 The resulting beams are cut up to planks and shapes to make Bambulogy end products.

 Bamboo is the tallest member of the grass family and one of the fastest growing plants on the earth.
 Mainly found in Asia and some parts of Africa and America, it has been the choice construction material for centuries due to it’s fast growing renewable nature.

 The common picture people will associate with bamboo will be a small structure in a village, yet global demand for sustainable and environmentally friendly building materials is increasing, putting bamboo at the forefront in eco-logical development.
 Bamboo’s unique and efficient natural design makes it a good building material, let alone when it is crafted into a hardwood-like material like Bambulogy.

 A few reasons why bamboo is a sustainable material :